51福利

 Student Concerns About Inappropriate Conduct or Being Harmed or at Risk of Harm

-Students seeking help should ask to speak confidentially to the Director of RTO Operations, CEO or Managing Director by email or phone.
+Students who are under 18 and are seeking help should ask to speak confidentially to the Director of RTO Operations, CEO or Managing Director by email or phone.

 However if you feel more comfortable you can speak to your Student Adviser or other staff you are comfortable with.